cabforum/smime/SBR.md

 The CA SHALL develop, implement, enforce, and annually update a CP and/or CPS that describes in detail how the CA implements the latest version of these Requirements.
 The CA SHALL indicate conformance with this requirement by incrementing the version number and adding a dated changelog entry, even if no other changes are made to the document.

 ## 2.4 Access controls on repositories
-The CA shall make its Repository publicly available in a read-only manner.
+The CA SHALL make its Repository publicly available in a read-only manner.

 # 3. IDENTIFICATION AND AUTHENTICATION